The Complete Air Mattress Buyer’s Guide

 Air Mattress Comfort

 Comfort is generally the fundamental reason to buy an air mattress, to begin with.
-Otherwise, we would let our selves and guests sleep on the ground.
+Otherwise, we would let ourselves and guests sleep on the ground.
 Air mattresses allow us to provide a more comfortable sleeping arrangement than say an old living room couch or futon.
 It’s cannot be overstated how valuable and important it is to get a good night’s rest.

-Let’s face it, we’ve all been in a situation where we were forced to sleep on an old couch, love seat or worse, a hard cold floor.
+Let’s face it, we’ve all been in a situation where we were forced to sleep on an old couch, love seat, or worse, a hard cold floor.
 A few blankets or sleeping bags Rarely does this turn into a good night’s sleep.
-Worse yet, if you are camping and planning on going for a hiking, fishing, or some other related activity — you want to do it well-rested.
+Worse yet, if you are camping and planning on going hiking, fishing, or some other related activity — you want to do it well-rested.

 This is why companies that manufacture air mattresses focus on one mainline feature: comfort.
 If you are unable to sleep comfortably at night, then the mattress would be of no use to anyone.